Part I: AFTERMATH

 Mami sighed sadly, becoming aware that this topic was a scathing wound that might never be healed.
 "Well, she was a good girl.
-She'd probably cry over you too."
+She would probably cry over you too."

-Kyouko laughed satirically, though tears had started to resurface in her eyes.
+Kyouko laughed, though tears had started to resurface in her eyes.
 "Yeah.
 That's just the idiots we are, I guess."

-"Well, don't worry about me," Kyouko said after a while, turning to look at Mami with a sad smile.
+"Well, don't worry about me," Kyouko said after a while, though the uncharacteristically sad smile she wore did little to support her statement.
 "No point in worrying about the past anyways."

 "You're right," Mami's worried gaze lingered upon her companion as she searched Kyouko's mild expression.
 "It's time we move on.
 So let's go, Kyouko."

 "Mami!
 Watch your six!"
-Kyouko shouted as a wraith suddenly burst up from under the bridge behind Mami; its gaping mouth and hands reaching for the yellow magical girl.
-However, Mami deftly stopped in her tracks, turned, and summoned an array of rifles in a circle around her.
-As the wraith reached out to grab her, she grabbed the two closest rifles and shot the wraith in shower of sparks that illuminated the night sky as it staggered backwards from the impact, its body evaporating like smoke.
+Kyouko shouted as a wraith suddenly burst up from under the bridge behind Mami, its gaping mouth and hands reaching for the golden magical girl.
+Mami deftly stopped in her tracks, turned, and summoned an array of rifles in a circle around her.
+As the wraith reached out to grab her, she grabbed the two closest rifles and shot the wraith in shower of sparks that illuminated the night sky.
+The demon staggered backwards from the impact, and its body evaporated like smoke.

-"Thanks-" Mami barely had time to thank Kyouko before a group of wraiths on the far side of the bridge, alerted by the sudden noise, started to slide towards their position across the overpass the two had come from.
+"Thanks-!"
+Mami barely had time to thank Kyouko before a group of wraiths on the far side of the bridge, alerted by the sudden noise, started to slide towards their position.
+Quickly, the demons began moving across the overpass the two magical girls had come from.

 "Now they show up!"
 Kyouko retorted as she brandished her long spear, eyes blazing and eager for a fight.
 However, Mami silently shook her head, placing a firm hand on Kyouko's weapon.